bdd/1up-sweet16-keymap/README.md

 key--shifts the step size for forward and rewind keys.

 Notes:
-- Volume Control
+- Volume Control:

   Toggling mute state for the system output volume is implemented key chording.
 Press volume up and volume down buttons at the same time to trigger mute/unmute media control keycode.

-- Fullscreen
+- Fullscreen:

   Currently BlueJeans doesn't have a keyboard shortcut for toggling fullscreen mode so this button is not functional when BlueJeans layer is active.